Home | FAQ Search: Advanced | Person | Company | Type | Class Login

 Stan Schulz

 Stan has a "second hand" interest in old tools.
 Stan's father, Alfred W. Schulz, had extensive collections of blacksmith, wheelwright and woodworking tools before turning his focus to wrenches.
 Alfred was one of the founders of the Missouri Valley Wrench Club, and edited the club's newsletter for the club's first decade.
-Alfred and his wife Lucille compiled the widely used guide, "Antique and Collectible Wrenches."
-He assembled a notable collection of early patented wrenches in the process of gathering materials for the book.
+Alfred and his wife Lucille compiled the widely used guide, "Antique and Unusual Wrenches."

-Stan learned so much wrench history from his dad, and while helping prepare the catalogs for his dad's dispersal sales that he decided to become active in the collector community.
+Stan absorbed so much wrench history from his dad and while helping prepare the catalogs for his dad's dispersal sales that he decided to join the hobby.
 Stan took on editorship of the Missouri Valley Wrench Club Newsletter in 2000.
 He also has a modest web site for the club at http://www.mvwc.org/.

-Stan's "day job" is Director of the Kilgore Memorial Library -- the public library in York, Nebraska.
+Stan retired in spring 2012 after serving as librarian for nearly four decades.
 The librarian's skills of researching, organizing and cataloging information are suited for projects like DATAMP.

 Stan tries to outwit cottontails long enough to enjoy fresh kohlrabi, swiss chard, and green beans in season.